myxo/gofs/README.md

+Yet another file system mock library in go

 Features:
 - performance in non mock path (no interfaces)
-- profound testing (we use property based tsting to ensure simularity with real implementation
+- profound testing (we use property based tsting to ensure simularity with real implementation)

 Non features:
 - make a varaity of different backends (like NetFS, google cloud, s3, etc.).
 I try to keep package as clean from dependencies as possible
-- simulating of concurrent effect of filesystem (e.g. concurrent ReadDir with file removing)
+- simulating of concurrent effect of filesystem (e.g. concurrent ReadDir with file removing in different goroutine)

 TODO:
 - [ ] Make count in test to see how much function envocation we have